jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

 * A short single line statement about the behaviour under test.

+* Follow the existing Docstring style of your project so that the tests are consistent with the code base you are testing.

 * Keep the language positive - state clearly what the expected behaviour is.
   Positive docstrings read similar to:

       X does Y when Z

+  Or...

       Given Z, then X does Y